node-usb/node-usb/README.md

 ## Windows

-On Windows, you may need to use [Zadig](http://zadig.akeo.ie/) to install the WinUSB driver for your USB device.
-This is often the case if you get `LIBUSB_ERROR_NOT_SUPPORTED` when attempting to open devices.
+On Windows, if you get `LIBUSB_ERROR_NOT_SUPPORTED` when attempting to open your device, it's possible your device doesn't have a WinUSB driver for libusb to use.

-Another approach is to use the [UsbDK Backend](https://github.com/daynix/UsbDk) of libusb by immediately calling `usb.useUsbDkBackend()`.
+You can install one using [Zadig](http://zadig.akeo.ie/) or another approach is to use the [UsbDK Backend](https://github.com/daynix/UsbDk) of libusb by immediately calling `usb.useUsbDkBackend()`.

+Note that you cannot use multiple drivers on Windows as they get exclusive access to the device.
+So if you want to switch between drivers (e.g. using a printer with this software or the system), you will need to uninstall/install drivers as required.

 ## Linux